APDataSc/iml_colmex_2025/README.md

-# iml_colmex_2025
+# MLI - COLMEX 2025
-Trabajo Final de Introducción al Machine Learning
+Final Project on Introduction to Machine Learning